-Maneuvering like today's barrel race riders, the importance of the mounted warrior to whirl about their horse during military engagement - to attack the flank of pursuing cavalry, to change direction to help fellow warriors, or to have the advantage of maneuverability during one-on-one combat with enemy cavalry - would have been fundamental for Parthian mounted troops.
+Maneuvering like today's barrel race riders, the importance of the mounted warrior to whirl about their horse during military engagement - to attack the flank of pursuing cavalry, to change direction to help fellow warriors, or to have the advantage of maneuverability during one-on-one combat with enemy cavalry - would have been fundamental for Parthian cavalry units.
 Strabo also mentions the other part to the Parthian horse's superiority was "their ease in speedy traveling" (3.4.15).
 This not only would have helped the aim of the mounted archer delivering kill shots at full gallop but just as important, it meant the rider would not be worn out from riding a choppy gaited horse.

 At times Parthian cavalry would have ranged some distances to get to a field of combat.
 Getting there quick would have been crucial, but getting there on the backs of smoother riding horses meant less fatigued warriors able to freshly engage at a moment's notice.
 That the Parthian horses were superior to others and key to Parthia's military superiority for such a long time, reveals ownership of a highly organized, closely-held horse industry that produced superior animals while using state of the art training methods.

 Once on their horses, no matter how skilled their riders or horses were, they still were the target of lethal projectiles.
 Protection of warrior and horse would have been crucial.
 Parthia's cavalry was divided into two parts: light and heavy.
 The light cavalry units consisted of archers on horseback.
 Dressed in tunic, trousers, and sometimes fabric headgear (pointed and possibly padded) the protection of light infantry came from the speed and maneuverability of their horses and the fact they shot from a distance.